creeksonJoseph/react-code-challenge/README.md

 ```bash
 json-server --watch db.json --port 3000
 ```
 In a new terminal tab or window, start the React app:

 ```bash
 npm run dev
 ```

-The application will be available at http://localhost:5173 and will fetch/save data from http://localhost:3000.
+The application will be available at http://localhost:5173

 #### Live deployment